Practice limited to psychotherapy for adults

 How do I get started?

 Navigate to the Contact and Scheduling page and follow the simple steps to get registered.
+I’ll want to have a brief telephone chat with you to be sure your treatment goals align with my practice.

 Someone is always available to help you sort out the details – just call or email.